Vishwa936/SkillSync-AI/README.md

-# 🇦🇺 AUS AI Job Match
+# AI Job Match – Resume to Job Description Matching

 AI-powered resume-to-job description matching system tailored for the Australian job market using NLP and similarity scoring.